Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 - autodesk.design:components.type-1.0.0
 - autodesk.design:components.unit-1.0.0

-In what follows, we will look closer at assets and relationships, see of what `type` each one can be, what set of components each type holds, as well as the role and relations between assets.
+In what follows, let's look closer at assets and relationships, see of what `type` each one can be, what set of components each type holds, as well as the role and relations between assets.

 =================

 ### Assets

 Assets are the entities whose primary scope is to store properties.
-In Data Exchange environment, an asset can be one of the following seven types:
+In the Data Exchange environment, an asset can be one of the following seven types:

  - 'autodesk.design:assets.binary-1.0.0'
  - 'autodesk.design:assets.instance-1.0.0'